prachiagrawal/SimpleTwitter-Codepath/README.md

 A simple twitter client app for Android.

+## Old user stories completed

 Time spent: In total, ~23 hours.

-Completed user stories:

  * [x] User can sign in to Twitter using OAuth login
  * [x] User can view the tweets from their home timeline